 Alcoholism affects both the body and psyche of the addicted person.
 One of the more common symptoms is alcoholic depression.
 Depressive states can be a consequence of and cause addiction, but it is a less common form of this disorder.
 Primary alcoholism, which contributes to secondary depression, is seen in 9 out of 10 patients.
 Only in 10% of addicts it can be noticed that the addiction was caused by depression, and not the other way around.

 “Long-term delay and avoidance of the problem has a destructive effect on the life of the sick person and on their surroundings, including family and closest friends.”
 Brookdale, Rehab Center in PA

 Depression develops before addiction – the cause of alcoholism is a depressive state, drinking alcohol apparently helps to alleviate symptoms, but actually exacerbates the condition and leads to addiction.

 Mental disorders are caused by alcohol addiction – alcohol depression is one of the symptoms of alcoholism, the alcoholic begins to understand the seriousness of the situation, which causes mood disorders and even causes suicidal thoughts.

 Alcoholic depression is the result of withdrawal syndrome – depressive states, depressed mood and general anxiety occur when the alcoholic suddenly stops drinking, this is a big change for the body and thus the patient’s mental health suffers, usually after 3 weeks the symptoms disappear and treatment of depression is not necessary.

-Symptoms of alcoholic depression vary depending on the type of disorder.
+Symptoms of alcoholic depression or Alcohol poisoning disorders vary depending on the type of disorder.
 The effects may have a greater or lesser impact on the life and behavior of the addicted person.

 One of the times when the mental health effects of alcohol are most obvious is in the morning after drinking, especially if you had too much the day before.